ghwinter/axiom/docs/en-us/foundations.md

-4. **The dynamic tax is the tax of a deferred choice, not of creating structure**: runtime does not "create" structure; the tax pays for **not fixing `Which` (∃) at compile time** — the indirection / erasure / residency it entails (T7 lower bound: ≥1 alloc + 1 indirect), even when the occupants are all pre-compiled.
+4. **The dynamic tax is the tax of a deferred choice, not of creating structure**: runtime does not "create" structure; the tax pays for **not fixing `Which` (∃) at compile time** — the indirection / erasure / residency it entails (T7 lower bound: ≥1 alloc + 1 indirect), even when the inhabitants are all pre-compiled.
 The zero-cost promise covers the static path; the dynamic path pays a legitimate tax at the seam per T7.
-5. **Runtime binding = selection + activation, not structure creation**: legality and the set of possible occupants are closed at compile time (logical closure); runtime only "selects which, and activates (runs) it".
+5. **Runtime binding = selection + activation, not structure creation**: legality and the set of possible inhabitants are closed at compile time (logical closure); runtime only "selects which, and activates (runs) it".
 Hence dynamic loading / hot-plug are real, while "arbitrary topology rewriting" is impossible — the condition acts only on activation, never on legality.
+6. **Execution step ⊥ transport step; "synchronous" is bounded within a single `step`**: `step` is the **execution step** (a pure transition on state space `(State, In) -> (State, Out)`, producing only assignments, making no commitment about how values leave); the carrier implements the **transport step** (how values are physically delivered to `In`, `Inline` = synchronous direct / queue-channel = asynchronous delivery).
+The two are **independently selectable and mutually non-entailing** — the same `step` can be paired with different carriers yielding different physical behaviors (blocking / async / dropping) while the abstract semantics remains unchanged (T6).
+This precisely bounds "synchronous/asynchronous": **within a single `step` is synchronous** (instantaneous, atomic, no external intervention); **a composite system's advance is a sequenced orchestration of execution steps + transport steps**, and whether it is asynchronous depends on whether the transport-step duration is non-zero — there is no blanket "intra-system synchronous", only "intra-step synchronous + inter-step transport-step duration choice".

 ---